stephenslab/rss/docs/Example-5A.md

 ### Step 8: Understand analysis results

-There are three groups of output variables in the result file above.
+There are four groups of output variables in the result file above.

 The first group consists of estimated variational parameters `b_alpha` & `b_mu` & `b_s` under the baseline model,